Methacton School District

-Methacton School District (MSD) is a public school district located in Montgomery County, Pennsylvania, in the Philadelphia metropolitan area.
+The Methacton School District (MSD) is a public school district located in Montgomery County, Pennsylvania, in the Philadelphia metropolitan area.
 It is headquartered in the Farina Education Center in Worcester Township.

+History and demographics

-The school district includes residents in the townships of Lower Providence (including the census-designated places of Audubon, Eagleville and Trooper) and Worcester (including the area of Fairview Village).
+This school district includes residents in the townships of Lower Providence (including the census-designated places of Audubon, Eagleville and Trooper) and Worcester (including the area of Fairview Village).
 The district was created in 1961, as a consolidation of other school districts, with the merger process completed in 1969.
 The superintendent is Dr. David Zerbe.
 The name of the district is a word in a Native American language that refers to the area hill.